 - A. Licensees shall inform the Division of any name, telephone number or address change within thirty days of such change.
 Staff shall not change Licensees' information without written notification from the Licensee.
 Notification via mail, fax, email and the online system is acceptable.
-Verbal notification is not acceptable. - B. Any of the following documentation is required to change a Licensee's name: marriage license, divorce decree, or court order.
+Verbal notification is not acceptable. - B. Any of the following documentation is required to change a Licensee's name or correct a social security number or individual taxpayer identification number: marriage license, divorce decree, court order, or documentation from the Internal Revenue Service verifying the licensee's valid individual taxpayer identification number.
 A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Director of Support Services.